mipimipi/repman/README.md

 ## From [AUR](https://aur.archlinux.org/)

 There are AUR packages for repman: [repman](https://aur.archlinux.org/packages/repman/) and [repman-git](https://aur.archlinux.org/packages/repman-git/).
 They can be installed with [AUR helpers](https://wiki.archlinux.org/title/AUR_helpers) such as [trizen](https://github.com/trizen/trizen).
+These packages are available as binaries via the [nerdstuff repository](https://nerdstuff.org/repository/).

 ## Manually from Sources